-We make payments on the Company's behalf to suppliers, consultants, brokers or other parties only for identifiable goods and services.
-These payments must be (i) appropriate in relation to the value of the goods or services provided and (ii) accurately and fully recorded in our expense records in enough detail to reflect the true nature of the expense, who was involved and any affiliation to The Company or third-parties, such as government entities.
+We make payments on the company's behalf to suppliers, consultants, brokers or other parties only for identifiable goods and services.
+These payments must be 1. appropriate in relation to the value of the goods or services provided and 2. accurately and fully recorded in our expense records in enough detail to reflect the true nature of the expense, who was involved and any affiliation to the company or third parties, such as government entities.